Spoilers regarding The Reveal in the pilot episode are unmarked. Browse at your own risk.

 - Expy: He very strongly resembles David "Gordo" Gordon from Lizzie McGuire in a lot of ways.
 Like Gordo, he is Jewish and his parents are psychologists.
 He also takes pride in his "weirdness" and, in season 2, starts showing an interest in becoming a filmmaker.
 Like Gordo, he's also been pining for one of the show's other main characters pretty much from the get-go.
 The big difference is that Gordo was straight and pined for his female friend Lizzie; Cyrus is gay and is pining for his male friend Jonah.

-- Gay Guy Seeks Popular Jock: Canonically initially felt this way towards Jonah, who is the captain of the ultimate frisbee team, and later on is implied to have a crush on TJ, who is captain of the basketball team.
+- Gay Guy Seeks Popular Jock: Canonically initially felt this way towards Jonah, who is the captain of the ultimate frisbee team, and later towards TJ (whom he actually starts a relationship with), who is captain of the basketball team.

 - Heroic Self-Deprecation: Prone to this.
 It's often suggested that he has low self-esteem.Cyrus: You should see me when I'm really putting myself down.
 It's dark.

 - Hopeless Suitor: He never really had a chance with Jonah, especially due to Jonah and Andi being in a relationship, and Jonah was oblivious to Cyrus' infatuation with him.
 Cyrus eventually moves on from Jonah as his feelings fade from romantic to platonic.

 - I Want My Beloved to Be Happy: When Kira begins wedging herself between Cyrus and TJ, Cyrus is disappointed but resigns himself to believing TJ and Kira are together and pretending to be happy for them despite TJ's insistence they aren't.
 Kira pushes TJ too far by asking him to choose in the finale, which Cyrus has never done, which leads to TJ and Cyrus undergoing a Relationship Upgrade.